microsoft/sample-app-aoai-chatGPT/README.md

 `az webapp config appsettings set -g <resource-group-name> -n <existing-app-name> --settings WEBSITE_WEBDEPLOY_USE_SCM=false`

 Check the runtime stack for your app by viewing the app service resource in the Azure Portal.
 If it shows "Python - 3.10", use `PYTHON:3.10` in the runtime argument below.
 If it shows "Python - 3.11", use `PYTHON:3.11` in the runtime argument below.

-**Note:** If the runtime is "DOCKER|fruoccopublic.azurecr.io/sample-app-aoai-chatgpt:latest" from One-Click Azure Deployment, redeploying with `az webapp up` is not compatible.
-Use the command above to create a new app.

 Check the SKU in the same way.
 Use the abbreviated SKU name in the argument below, e.g. for "Basic (B1)" the SKU is `B1`.